| Title: | Feature Extraction and Statistics for Time Series |

 a univariate or multivariate (not |

-The functions improve the stats::acf()
+The functions improve the stats::acf(), stats::pacf() and

-functions.
-The main differences are that ACF
+stats::ccf() functions.
+The main differences are that ACF does not plot

-the exact correlation at lag 0 when type=="correlation"
+the exact correlation at lag 0 when type=="correlation" and

 the horizontal axes show lags in time units rather than seasonal units.